-Cosmetic or aesthetic surgery is usually undertaken as a lifestyle choice for a number of reasons.
-It does not treat injury or disease and it is all the more important that patients never lose sight of the fact that surgery is never risk free.
+Cosmetic or aesthetic surgery is usually undertaken as a lifestyle choice for many reasons.
+It does not treat injury or disease, and it is all the more important that patients never lose sight of the fact that surgery is never risk-free.

 1. the patient

 We will look at each of these in turn.

 Patient selection is critical in aesthetic surgery.
 A good surgeon will not operate on patients if they feel that the patient is not suitable for the requested procedure.
 A full history and physical examination are essential before surgery is agreed.
 Your surgeon might think that you have an unacceptably high risk of complications due to an underlying medical condition or medications that you are taking.
 Unrealistic expectations are a common reason why surgery may not be offered.
 Your surgeon also needs to be sure that you are having surgery for the right reasons.